 Take Smart Precautions

 You can never be too careful when you meet someone new –– especially if you go on a blind date or interact with a person you’ve only spoken to over the internet.
 To ensure your peace of mind, (and safety!) always take a few important precautions.
 Insist on driving yourself to a neutral site on a first date and tell a friend where you’re going beforehand.
 In addition, you’ll also want to consider visiting a local STD testing center after any sexual encounter.
+There are also a wide range of at home STD test kits available for both men and women, which are highly accurate and completely anonymous too.
+There are also a wide range of at home STD test kits available for both men and women, which are highly accurate and completely anonymous too.
 Though dating should be fun in an ideal world, it’s never a bad idea to prioritize your own well-being.
 Do that, and you’ll probably find dating to be a lot less stressful anyway!